Search

 To permanently disable VHA6 across an entire architecture, disable each node as described above and then remove all VHA6 VCL from the configuration.

-VHA6 requires using vcl 4.1 in your parent VCL.
+Varnish High Availability 6 requires the use of vcl 4.1 in your parent VCL.
 If your VCL is using 4.0, replace the vha6/vha_auto.vcl include with:

 include "vha6/vha_auto_legacy_40.vcl";

-The VHA6 configuration needs to be applied to the parent VCL and all labels which want to replicate objects.
+The VHA6 configuration needs to be applied to the parent VCL and all labels that will replicate objects.

-When using Total Encryption, include Total Encryption before VHA6:
+When using Total Encryption, include it before VHA6:

 include "total-encryption/random_key.vcl";